JohnSnowLabs/johnsnowlabs/docs/en/chatbot/tools.md

 For instance, the @ operator also allows direct access to `MedResearch` tool for targeted questions to all active knowledgebases (see [MedResearch](/docs/en/chatbot/tools)).
 When using `@MedResearch` at the beginning of your question, the chatbot will directly engage the MedResearch tool without requiring the user to select from multiple options, ensuring a streamlined interaction for focused research tasks.

-Similarly, for Web Search and NLP Tools, each tool can be easily selected and utilized with the @ operator as follows:
+Similarly, for Web Search and Medical Agents, each tool can be easily selected and utilized with the @ operator as follows:
  - `@web_search`: Query the Web
  - `@deidentification`: De-identification of Medical Text
  - `@obfuscation`: Obfuscation of Medical Text